sablier-labs/EIPs/EIPS/eip-draft_mna.md

 mapping.
 The supply of an NT increases as a result of executing the `MINT` opcode, and decreases as a result of executing the `BURN` opcode.
 The `token_id` of an NT is the Ethereum address of its associated smart contract.

-`ETH` becomes the 'Base Asset', with its ID and supply initialized to zero. `ETH` is the only NT whose supply is not tracked explicitly, i.e., its supply is determined just like it currently is.
+`ETH` becomes the 'Base Token', with its ID and supply initialized to zero. `ETH` is the only NT whose supply is not tracked explicitly, i.e., its supply is determined just like it currently is.

 ### New Opcodes